 - The reference list should be objectively correct and academically complete and should contain at least 15 sources.
-For articles on practical teaching methods (sections «Teaching Russian as a Foreign Language», «Problems of the Modern Methods of Teaching Russian Language and Literature», «Theory and Practice of the Modern Lesson», «Getting Ready for a Lesson / The Lesson Is in Progress») the number of sources can be reduced.
+For articles on practical teaching methods (sections «Teaching Russian as a Foreign Language», «Problems of the Modern Methods of Teaching Russian Language and Literature», «Theory and Practice of the Modern Lesson») the number of sources can be reduced.

 The title of articles does not need to be transliterated - just translate them into English.
 The names of journals must be transliterated and translated.